bastibe/python-soundfile/README.rst

     - Improves documentation, error messages and tests
     - Displays length of very short files in samples
     - Supports the file system path protocol (pathlib et al)

+2023-02-02 V0.12.0 Bastian Bechtold
+    Thank you, Barabazs, Andrew Murray, Jon Peirce, for contributions to this release.

+    - Updated libsndfile to v1.2.0
+    - Improves precompiled library location, especially with py2app or cx-freeze.
+    - Now provide binary wheels for Linux x86_64